pablodecm/phd_thesis/src/102_chapter_2.md

 the total energy of the electrons, positrons and photons that reach that part of the detector, by means of their *electromagnetic showers*.
-In order attain such task, over 61000 scintillating lead tungstate
+In order attain such task, scintillating lead tungstate
 $\textrm{PbWO}_4$ transparent crystals are placed inside the solenoid magnet, right outside the tracking system, covering the solid angle around the interaction point as depicted in Figure [-@fig:CMS_ecal].
-When a high energy electron or a positron enters the dense crystal material rapidly decelerates and emits photons through bremsstrahlung radiation.
-High energy photons from electron/positron deceleration or directly from the collision, instead produce a positron-electron pairs through matter interaction, that in turn radiate photon through bremsstrahlung processes.
+When a high energy electron or a positron enters the dense crystal material, it rapidly decelerates and emits photons through bremsstrahlung radiation.
+High energy photons from electron/positron deceleration or directly from the collision region, instead produce a positron-electron pairs through matter interaction, that in turn radiate photon through bremsstrahlung processes.
 The chain of processes, referred as *electromagnetic shower* keeps occurring until the energy of the photons goes below the pair production threshold or the energy loss of the electrons/positrons happens through alternative mechanisms.
+The resulting low energy photons from the electromagnetic shower produce visible range light in the scintillating but transparent crystal, which is detected, amplified and collected by photodetectors placed at the end of each lead tungstate crystal.

 ![CMS Electromagnetic Calorimeter
 ](gfx/102_chapter_2/ecal_from_tdr.pdf){
 #fig:CMS_ecal width=90%}

+The ECAL is composed of two main parts, the barrel calorimeter (EB) section covering pseudo-rapidities up to $|\eta| < 1.479$, and two symmetrically positioned endcap calorimeters (EE) further extending the coverage to $|\eta|< 3.0$.
+The trapezoid-shaped crystals are placed radially around the collision region, a total of 61200 blocks in the EB and another 7324 blocks for each EE part.
+The sides facing the IP in the barrel section have dimensions of $22\times22\ \textrm{mm}^2$ and a length of 23 cm, while the front-facing sides of those in the endcaps are slightly larger at
+$29\times29\ \textrm{mm}^2$ with a length of 22 cm.

+In addition to the EE and EB, a sampling detector referred as pre-shower electromagnetic calorimeter, based on two layers of lead absorber followed by two layers of silicon strip detectors, is placed right before the lead tungstate crystals in the endcap to provide higher granularity in the forward region.
+The main purpose of the pre-shower extension is to distinguish high-energy photons coming directly from the collision region and high energy neutral pions that have decayed to two-close photons.